therealtimex/aci/README.md

 ## 🧰 Common Use Cases

+- **VibeOps:** Automate your devOps with our unified MCP server while vibe coding.
 - **Personal Assistant Chatbots:** Build chatbots that can search the web, manage calendars, send emails, interact with SaaS tools, etc.
 - **Research Agent:** Conducts research on specific topics and syncs results to other apps (e.g., Notion, Google Sheets).
 - **Outbound Sales Agent:** Automates lead generation, email outreach, and CRM updates.